GuihJF/python_for_data_analysis/README.md

 - You can also run it in Google Colab by uploading the notebook file.

 👨‍💻 About Me:
-Guilherme Francisco I'm an IT Analyst exploring the world of data analysis with Python.
+I'm Guilherme Francisco, an IT Analyst exploring the world of data analysis with Python.
 I enjoy solving problems, learning new tools, and sharing what I discover.
 This project is part of my journey to become more confident with data and build useful insights from real information.

 💼 LinkedIn: https://www.linkedin.com/in/guilherme-francisco-9320591b5/